 It is worthwhile looking at good sample answers and using some of the functional language and structure from these, but please don’t copy it word for word.

 Start Task 2 Before Task 1

-When you mark lots of IELT exams, you notice that lots of students fail to finish task 2.
-I think many people try to write the perfect task 1 answer, or take too long trying to understand the data in task 1 and this leaves them with very little time to finish task 2.
+When you mark many IELT exams, you notice that many students fail to finish task 2.
+I think many people try to write the perfect task 1 answer or take too long trying to understand the data in task 1, and this leaves them with very little time to finish task 2.

 It’s Not an Intelligence Test

 One of the biggest complaints I hear from students about the IELTS writing test is that they don’t understand the questions and they can’t think of any ‘good’ ideas.

 The IELTS writing test is not a test of your ‘intelligence’ but your ability to express relevant ideas in English.
 Your ideas do not have to be the most amazing in the world, just those relevant to the question.
 When you go to university, your ideas must be ‘intelligent’, but in the IELTS test, they must be relevant and answer the question.

 For each question, there are probably 10-20 ideas that could get you a band 9; there is no one perfect idea that will get you a high score.